mbeddr/mps-platform-docs/src/doc/docs/gotchas/general/index.md

 !!! warning "I am running low on memory or MPS is running slowly.
 What can I do without restarting MPS?"
     When you have enabled the <span class="hover_img"><a href="https://www.jetbrains.com/help/mps/status-bar.html?q=memory%20indicator#status-bar-icons">loaded models indicator<span><img src="../../img/memory_indicator.gif" alt="memory indicator" /></span></a></span> in the lower right corner of the screen, you can click on the text to [unload not needed models](https://confluence.jetbrains.com/display/MPS/What%27s+New+in+2019.3#What'sNewin2019.3-Modelunloading).
     The memory indicator at the same location can be used to free memory.
 As a last resort the <span class="hover_img"><a href="https://www.jetbrains.com/help/mps/status-bar.html?q=Power%20Save#status-bar-icons">power saving mode<span><img src="../../img/power_saving_mode.gif" alt="power saving mode" /></span></a></span> can be enabled which disables background tasks such as the model checker.

+!!! questions "What is the difference between a module and a model?"
+    Specific Languages Blog &mdash; [Ambiguous terms: Modules and models](https://specificlanguages.com/posts/2022-02/25-ambiguous-terms-modules-models/){target=_blank}

 !!! question "What is a SRepository and how is it structured?"
     The answer can be found in the MPS source code[^1].There can be multiple repositories available.
 Given a repository, references to modules/models/nodes can be resolved.